ciencialatitud0/EPIC_3/_sources/intro.md

 * Edison Salazar; Leiden University, The Netherlands.
 Materials Science

 ## Essential Prerequisites

  *  Basic programming experience (in python, R, and/or julia).
- *  Basic knowledge of the English language.
+ *  Adequate knowledge of the English language.

 ```{tableofcontents}
 ```